lmb-embrapa/machado/README.md

-# Django Chado
+# machdo

-Django Chado is a Django app that contains tools to interact with a Chado database.
+machado is a Django app that contains tools to interact with a Chado database.
 Detailed documentation can be found in the **docs** directory ([INSTALL](docs/INSTALL.md)).